ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 18 Watch history isn't being saved on YouTube

-- If you use a regular YouTube account instead, whitelist `s.youtube.com` in your system ad-blocker if you have one.
+If you use a regular YouTube account instead, whitelist `s.youtube.com` in your system ad-blocker if you have one.
-- Otherwise refer to [this](https://www.reddit.com/r/revancedapp/comments/1fk5dph/spoofing_fixes_for_youtube/) Reddit post.

 ## 19 The player UI on YouTube doesn't go away